immuno-informatics/carmen-analysis/README.md

 ### 7. MHC Class I Binders Prediction

 Create and test machine learning models that predict peptide-MHC complex binding.
 Test the models' robustness by shuffling input sequences.
+Following subsequent steps require making adjustments to an external script to avoid publishing edited versions of the original code.

 First, create a new Python environment based on a proper specification (`environment-07.yml`) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-07` to anything else); deactivate the previous environment if you have it loaded: